DouYu International Holdings Limited (DOYU) Just Got Our Attention

 BofA Securities gave a rating of “Underperform” to DOYU, setting the target price at $3.30 in the report published on December 27th of the previous year.

-During the last 5 trading sessions, DOYU rose by +4.11%, which changed the moving average for the period of 200-days by -34.48% in comparison to the 20-day moving average, which settled at $1.3575.
-In addition, DouYu International Holdings Limited saw -2.86% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DOYU rose by +17.52%, which changed the moving average for the period of 200-days by -30.90% in comparison to the 20-day moving average, which settled at $1.4020.
+In addition, DouYu International Holdings Limited saw 15.00% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DOYU